 '''

 sort View .

 op view_from_to_is___endv : Header ModuleExpression ModuleExpression

 SortMappingSet OpMappingSet StratMappingSet -> View [ctor gather (& & & & & & )

-format (d d d d d d n++i ni ni n--i d)] .
+format (d d d d d d d n++i ni ni n--i d)] .

 '''

-The first argument corresponds to the name of the view, while the second and third are module expressions corresponding to the source (usually a theory) and target (usually a module) of the view, respectively.
+The first argument corresponds to the header of sort Header of the view, which is just an identifier or an identifier together with a list of parameter declarations depending on whether the view is a parameterized one, like in the case of modules.
+The second and third are module expressions corresponding to the source (usually a theory) and target (usually a module) of the view, respectively.
 The fourth, fifth and sixth arguments are the sort, operator and strategy mappings defining the view.